CONABIO-audio/irekua-database/irekua_upload/README.md

 media info.
 Most file formats have a relatively uniform media info structure which, in some cases, can be expanded with additional information.

+#### Metadata Extractors

+These stored functions can read a file and infer a part of the item's metadata from it.
+This could be retrieveing

 ```python
 class MediaInfoExtractor(Model):